SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 In the same way, let's install `gwenview` with optional dependencies as our image viewer.
 And it can even support `PSD` with optional dependency!
 Here you can install `qt5-imageformats` and `kimageformats` as optional.

 For text editing you can `kate`.
 You can use it simply or can enhance it with plugins.
 To enable LSP-server and markdown support, install it with full optional dependency!

+And finally for taking screenshots, we've `spectacle`.
+It has annotation support, and also it can integrate with your system perfectly if you're using KDE plasma!

 ### Recommendations
 Now it's time to install your favorite packages, I guess.
 For the list of essential and well-refined packages for your system I've a list for you.
 Check,